awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2_GetStarted.md

       \[Mac OS\] Log in as prompted, using the default administrator account and the default administrator password that you recorded or copied previously\.
 Note that you might need to switch spaces to see the login screen\.
 For more information about spaces, see [support\.apple\.com/en\-us/HT204100](https://support.apple.com/en-us/HT204100)\.

-   1. If you receive an error while attempting to connect to your instance, see [Remote Desktop Can't Connect to the Remote Computer](troubleshoot-connect-windows-instance.md#rdp-issues)\.
+   1. If you receive an error while attempting to connect to your instance, see [Remote Desktop can't connect to the remote computer](troubleshoot-connect-windows-instance.md#rdp-issues)\.

-## Step 3: Clean Up Your Instance<a name="ec2-clean-up-your-instance"></a>
+## Step 3: Clean up your instance<a name="ec2-clean-up-your-instance"></a>

 After you've finished with the instance that you created for this tutorial, you should clean up by terminating the instance\.
-If you want to do more with this instance before you clean up, see [Next Steps](#ec2-next-steps)\.
+If you want to do more with this instance before you clean up, see [Next steps](#ec2-next-steps)\.

 **Important**
 Terminating an instance effectively deletes it; you can't reconnect to an instance after you've terminated it\.